vitessio/website/content/en/docs/15.0/reference/vreplication/vdiff2.md

        [--filtered_replication_wait_time=30s] [--debug_query] [--only_pks] <keyspace.workflow>  create [<uuid>]
 ```

-Each scheduled VDiff has an associated VDiff UUID which is returned by the `Create` command.
+Each scheduled VDiff has an associated VDiff UUID which is returned by the `create` action.
 You can use it
 to monitor progress.
 Example:

 ```